"It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

 This article was originally published on April 7, 2007.
 It has been updated.

-John Reeves owns shares of Berkshire and Johnson & Johnson.
-He can't remember the last time he used a razor made by someone other than Gillette and wishes he owned shares in that company before it was acquired by P&G. Berkshire is both a Motley Fool Inside Value and Stock Advisor recommendation.
-Bank of America and Johnson & Johnson are Income Investor picks.
-The Motley Fool has a disclosure policy.
+John Reeves can't remember the last time he used a razor made by someone other than Gillette, and he wishes he'd owned shares in that company before P&G acquired it.
+John does not own shares of any companies mentioned.
+The Motley Fool owns shares of Berkshire Hathaway, which is an Inside Value and Stock Advisor recommendation.
+Walt Disney is a Stock Advisor selection.
+US Bancorp and Johnson & Johnson are Income Investor picks.
+The Fool has a disclosure policy.